The Human Truth Foundation

 Guy Harrison, writing on the trustworthiness of eyewitnesses of miracles, tells the same story:

-Some special techniques for helping people to retrieve memories, such as hypnosis, have proven to be just as prone to mistake, error and subconscious invention.
-The problem with hypnosis is that many people consider to be a surefire way of retrieving memories so that they trust such memories with far too much confidence.
+Some special techniques for helping people to retrieve memories, such as hypnosis, have proven to be hopelessly prone to mistakes, errors, suggestion and subconscious inventions.
+The industry is given far too much credence in the popular imagination7.

 "Unnatural Acts: Critical Thinking, Skepticism, and Science Exposed!"